Ruchita1010/todo-trail/README.md

 👉 [Live Demo](https://ruchita1010.github.io/todo-trail)

-PS: Made as a part of TheOdinProject 💜
+Created as a part of TheOdinProject 💜